pzczxs/DoiCleaner/README.md

 ```
 ### 2.4 Additional Information

 This tool is written by [XU, Shuo](http://54xushuo.net/wiki/) from [Beijing University of Technology](http://www.bjut.edu.cn).
-If you find this toolbox useful, please cite MLS-SVR as follows:
+If you find this tool useful, please cite DoiCleaner as follows:

 Shuo Xu, Liyuan Hao, Xin An, Dongsheng Zhai, and Hongshen Pang, 2019.
 [Types of DOI Errors of Cited References in Web of Science with a Cleaning Method](https://doi.org/10.1007/s11192-019-03162-4). *Scientometrics*, Vol. 120, No. 3, pp. 1427-1437.